Tilkal/graphql-to-gsheet/README.md

 1. Download the file TilkalGQL2Sheets.xlsx.
 Upload it to your Google Drive and open it as a Google Sheet.

-2. On the menu bar, navigate to `Tools` and then  `<>Script Editor` and click on it
+2. On the menu bar, navigate to `Tools` and then  `<>Script Editor` and click on it.

-3. You'll see an almost empty code editor like below.
+3. A new window will open up where you'll see an almost empty code editor like below.
 Code.gs is a Google Apps Script file. myFunction() is a function, which is now empty.

 ![Empty_code_editor](/Images/gaseditor.png)